 Oxford Brookes Learning Resources and Library Service has a role to play in equality, diversity and inclusion at Brookes.
 We're particularly interested in amplifying marginalised identities/voices.
 To this end, working with others, we have created a number of reading lists, links to which are below.

-If you have any suggestions for additions to the list, please use our suggest a resource form or contact us using the email on the right.
+If you have any suggestions for additions, either to the lists, or to our collections, please use our suggest a resource form or contact us using the email on the right.

 Discrimination against persons because of the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation has no place at Brookes.